cardano-foundation/testnets-cardano-org/resources/content/articles/en/2021-02-03_07-00-00_learning-glow-by-example.md

 7. The signature is verified by everyone in a way that the contract enforces.
 8. Finally, the money is transferred to the seller.

-There are several things to notice:
+There are several things to note:

 1. The code looks a lot like the sequence diagram we created before.
 2. The lines of code with @Seller annotation are private.